Dennis O'Neill case: Results

-The case was a significant contributory factor leading to the Children Act 1948.
+The case was a significant contributory factor leading to the Curtis Report of 1946 and the Children Act 1948.

-In 1947 Agatha Christie wrote a radio play called Three Blind Mice loosely based on the case.
-This eventually developed into the long-running play The Mousetrap.
+In 1947 Agatha Christie wrote a radio play called Three Blind Mice inspired by the case.
+She subsequently expanded this into the long-running play The Mousetrap.

 Terry O'Neill has published a non-fiction book about the case.
 Called Someone to Love Us, it was released on 4 March 2010, the day after what would have been Dennis's 78th birthday.